Damien Winter Middle School and Novice Invitational

 PF has the worst evidence ethics so go ahead and reread the evidence points I put earlier just in case.

-I'm good with paraphrasing cards and whatnot but you better have a cut card version if someone calls for it.
+I'm cool with paraphrasing cards but you better have a cut card version if someone calls for it.

 Other:

-For LD, Policy, Parli, etc. just treat me trad or like an experienced lay.
+For LD, Policy, Parli, etc. just treat me more trad.

 If you have any other questions feel free to ask me before the round :)